Tagalog profanity: Putang ina mo

 Rodrigo Duterte saying putang ina during a 5 September 2016 speech at Francisco Bangoy International Airport.

 Owing partly to its use in speeches by 16th Philippine president Rodrigo Duterte, the phrase putang ina mo (sometimes shortened to tang ina or minced as PI) has received considerable international attention and controversy as to its meaning.
-Puta is a borrowed word from Spanish, in which language it means "whore".
-Ina is Tagalog for mother, while mo is the indirect second person singular pronoun.
-Therefore, if translated word-for-word, the phrase means "your whore mother".
+Puta is a borrowed word from Spanish, in which language it means "whore"; -ng is a contraction of the Filipino word 'ang,' which may translate in English to the linking verb 'is'; Ina is Tagalog for mother, while mo is the indirect second person singular pronoun.
+Therefore, if translated word-for-word, the phrase means "whore's [whore is] your mother".

-However, most Tagalog speakers dispute this simplistic translation, instead alternately rendering the phrase as "son of a bitch" or as a variation of the word "fuck".
+However, most Tagalog speakers dispute this simplistic translation, instead alternately rendering the phrase as "son of a bitch", or as a variation of the word "fuck".

 According to linguist Ben Zimmer, given the context and how the meaning of puta has shifted in Tagalog, the best translation of Duterte's original expletive directed to US President Barack Obama "Putang-ina, mumurahin kita diyan sa forum na iyan.
 Huwag mo akong ganunin." would be "Fuck, I will cuss you out at that forum.
 Don't do that to me."

 Besides being directed at people, putang ina can be just as well directed at inanimate objects: University of the Philippines Los Baños Associate Professor of Communication, Research, and Children's Literature Cheeno Marlo M. Sayuno has documented the use of "tang ina error!" as an expression of exasperation due to PC errors, and "Uy net!
 Putang ina mo!" as something akin to "Hey, [slow] internet [connection], fuck you!"
 As in the English fucking, the phrase can also be used as an adjective, as in the case of "putanginang aso" ("fucking dog") or "Diyos ko, putanginang buhay ko!" ("God, fuck my shitty life!")